jasp402/js-packtools/docs/en/api/v1/getFinalPath.md

 ?> Create structure of folders with parameters in constructor.

-!> Create structure of folders with parameters in constructor.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **** | `empty` | `` | __ |